AdobeDocs/genstudio.en/help/user-guide/content/email-template.md

 ### Multi-section emails

-You can use [Structured prompts](/help/user-guide/effective-prompts.md#structured-prompts) during content generation to deliver instructions for generating varying content based on section names configured in an email template.
+You can use [Structured prompts](/help/user-guide/effective-prompts.md#structured-prompts) during content generation to instruct GenStudio for Performance Marketing to generate varying content per section of an email.

-For example, the sections in your email template are prefixed with `Pod`—`Pod1` and `Pod2`.
-The structured prompt for content generation can include specific directives for those email sections.
+For example, if the sections in your email template are prefixed with `Pod`—`Pod1` and `Pod2`, the structured prompt for content generation can include specific directives for those email sections.
 GenStudio for Performance Marketing matches the section-specific directive in your prompt to the related email section and generates content aligned with the directives.

 See [Structured prompts](/help/user-guide/effective-prompts.md#structured-prompts).